YawHB/Supeo_backend/README.md

 ### Backend

-1. Create the .env file in the root of the backend
+1. Create the .env file in the root of the backend repository.

-2. Insert the .env variables in the file found in the "Credentials and .env variables" document
+2. Insert the .env variables found in the "Hovedopgave" document found at:

+    "1.1 Login credentials til afprøvning af applikationen"

 3. Open your terminal and navigate to the backend directory:

    ```bash